Sei pezzi per pianoforte: "Studio"

-The "Studio" ("Study") in A-flat major is an étude that focuses on interlocking fifths and sixths.
+The "Studio" ("Study") in A♭ major is an étude that focuses on interlocking fifths and sixths.
 Dedicated to the Countess Ida Peracca Cantelli, it is characterized by its "distinctly French character."
 The piece is inspired by Chopin's Études, using the same structure and form as Chopin: changing key signatures, alternating hands, and necessary details to master a technical challenge.
 Due to its harmonies and pedaling, the study has also been compared to Debussy.
 Interlocking hands and double-note technique are commonplace throughout the study, which becomes evident as the piece progresses.
 The study is also derived from the unfinished Suite, P 043.

 The study opens with fast and sixths which, according to Pedarra & Gatto, create a "timid melodic line".
 The melodic line gains texture in bar 21 when a motivic dialogue emerges between treble and bass.
-After a crescendo that leads to the B-flat major climax, the piece gets darker while the motivic dialogue fizzles out.
+After a crescendo that leads to the B♭ major climax, the piece gets darker while the motivic dialogue fizzles out.
 A coda of continuous hand-crossing begins from the middle register and gradually moves to the higher register, bringing the piece to its Chopinesque ending.
 Hess states that the "Studio" is the hardest piece of the set to perform.
 Faurot compares the interlocking chords of the nocturne with the study, opining that the latter is "more brilliantly exploited."

 "Intermezzo-Serenata"

 Respighi's "Fauré-like" last piece, the "Intermezzo-Serenata", is a composition from the unfinished Suite, P 043, which itself is a solo piano transcription of a passage of the third act of his opera Re Enzo.
 Although he was not entirely satisfied with the opera, Respighi did isolate passages that he liked into stand-alone pieces.
 The "Intermezzo-Serenata" is one of three transcriptions, all of which omit the first ten bars of the original passage.
 (Note: Cubisino surmises that it is not certain whether the "Intermezzo-Serenata" came before or after his opera.)

 The opening marked Andante calmo unfolds with a salon-like accompaniment resembling a lute, consisting of four sixteenth notes followed by an eighth note; this persists throughout the piece.
 Meanwhile, the right hand plays a simple but intimate melody, showing Respighi "at his most romantic."
 In the B section, passages of irregular rhythms are introduced, such as octuplets and triplets.
-Concurrently, radical changes of harmony are highlighted, such as a sudden switch from F-sharp minor to F major when the first passage is repeated.
+Concurrently, radical changes of harmony are highlighted, such as a sudden switch from F♯ minor to F major when the first passage is repeated.
 Pedarra & Gatto show the similarities between the B section and the louder section, highlighting that hints of the B section "are crossed with a chordal motif".
 A variation of the opening is repeated, leading to a brief coda, ending the work.